Validate configuration syntax and structure

 join:

-on_columns: [string] # Required: Column names for joining
+on_columns: [string] # Column names for joining

 data_collections: